isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    }
    ```

+   **Pause Scenarios**

-   **Pause Scenarios - ** Identify any scenario in which the Video Player will pause and make sure that `trackPause` is properly called.
+   Identify any scenario in which the Video Player will pause and make sure that `trackPause` is properly called.
 The following scenarios all require that your app call `trackPause()`:

     * The user explicitly hits pause in the app.
     * The player puts itself into the Pause state.